Welfare and Support

 The college nurse is Catherine Henthorn.
 She can be contacted on 07909 691767 or by emailing email@example.com

-In the first year of offering specialist support to college (2008 – 2009) there were 16 students identified with ASC accessing mainstream courses at the college – this has steadily increased over the past 5 years and now college has approximately 100 students on roll with Autism Spectrum Condition (ASC) needs.
-Students study on all five campuses, accessing the full range of college courses.
+In the first year of offering specialist support at the College (2008 – 2009) there were 16 students identified with ASC accessing mainstream courses at the College – this has steadily increased over the past eight years and now we have approximately 100 students enrolled with Autism Spectrum Condition (ASC) needs.
+Students study on all three campuses, accessing the full range of college courses.
 Students with Education Health and Care Plans (EHCP) and those in their first year of study are given priority support from the Autism Support Team based on assessment criteria.

 What can we offer you?

 Targeted support in classes to help you overcome your particular difficulty (e.g. organizing work, sensory or anxiety/emotional issues).

 We have a “Green Room” equipped with computers, for you to do work, or to just drop in and chill; this is a quiet social space for use exclusively by students with AS and Autism Spectrum Disorder (ASD) throughout the day.

 We can offer 1:1 study support and mentoring sessions.

 We provide autism-awareness training, support and guidance for college staff.

 We monitor your progress, celebrate your successes and assist with any difficulties you might have, as well as liaising regularly with your tutors.